-Now here’s another tale of ancient Troy,
+Now here’s another tale from ancient Troy,

-The Taming of Achilles to enjoy;
+The Taming of Achilles, to enjoy;

 Though such a tale was never told before,

 Of how a maiden tamed this man of war.

 Through bodies heaped in mountains of the dead,

 Like hecatombs that marred the naked shore,

 And dogs devoured and hungry vultures tore.